techidaily/site-windows11/source/_posts/a-glimpse-at-future-ready-windows-with-update-22h2s-features.md

  Snipping Tool is Windows 11's in-built screenshot capture application.
 However, the tool will not be limited to capturing only screenshots in the future.
 Microsoft is currently testing the ability to create screen recordings in the Snipping Tool app with Windows 11 Dev Channel Insiders.
 The likelihood is that a new Snipping Tool with screen recording capability will be available in the next Windows 11 Moment 2 update.

  The Snipping Tool will let you select the part of your screen you want to record before your PC starts the recording session.
 Then, once the recording is complete, you can preview, save, and share the clip.
 Remember, Snipping Tool's screen recording capability does not include audio recording.
-See our[guide to the Snipping Tool in Windows 11](https://www.makeuseof.com/windows-11-open-snipping-tool/) if you're not familiar with it yet.
+See our [guide to the Snipping Tool in Windows 11](https://www.makeuseof.com/windows-11-open-snipping-tool/) if you're not familiar with it yet.

 ## 6\.
 New Dark Mode Toggle